Bubble phase at $\nu=1/3$ for a spinless hollow-core interaction: Hard core models for fractional quantum Hall states

 A generic two-body interaction Hamiltonian projected onto the LLL can be written as a sum of projectors onto states of definite relative angular momentum $m$~: \be \mathcal{H}=\sum_{i<j}\sum_m V_m \mathcal{{\hat P}}^{(m)}_{ij}, \ee where $m$ is a non-negative integer and the coefficients $V_m$ are the so-called Haldane pseudopotentials~\cite{HaldaneBook}.
-Spinless fermions are sensitive only to odd values of $m$.
-The set of pseudopotentials $\{V_m\}$ thus completely characterizes the projected interactions.
-For the physically relevant case of the Coulomb interaction the $V_m$ are monotonous and decreasing with large $m$ as $\sim m^{-1/2}$.
-It has been argued by Wojs and Quinn that FQHE liquids form only when the decrease of the $V_m$s with $m$ is quick enough.
-If we consider the hard-core Hamiltonian $\mathcal{H}_1$ with $V_1=1$ and all other pseudopotentials set to zero $V_m=0,m>1$ then $\mathcal{H}_1$ has many zero energy eigenstates but the densest such state corresponding to a polynomial of smallest total degree is unique and is given precisely by the Laughlin wavefunction for $m=3$~: $\Psi^{(3)}_{L}$.
-Similarly we can construct an Hamiltonian with $\Psi^{(5)}_{L}$ as its exact densest zero-energy state by taking $\mathcal{H}_1+\mathcal{H}_3$ where $\mathcal{H}_3$ has only $V_3$ nonzero pseudopotential.
+The antisymmetry of their wavefunction makes spinless fermions sensitive only to odd values of $m$.
+The set of pseudopotentials $\{V_m\}$ thus completely characterizes the projected two-body interactions.
+For the physically relevant case of the Coulomb interaction the $V_m$ are monotonic and decreasing with large $m$ as $\sim m^{-1/2}$.
+If we consider the hard-core Hamiltonian $\mathcal{H}_1$ with $V_1=1$ and all other pseudopotentials set to zero $V_m=0,m>1$ then $\mathcal{H}_1$ has many zero-energy eigenstates but the densest such state corresponding to a polynomial of smallest total degree is unique and is given precisely by the Laughlin wavefunction for $p=3$~: $\Psi^{(3)}_{L}$.
+Similarly we can construct an Hamiltonian with $\Psi^{(5)}_{L}$ as its exact densest zero-energy state by taking $\mathcal{H}_1+\mathcal{H}_3$ where $\mathcal{H}_3$ has only $V_3$ nonzero positive pseudopotential.
 In fact any linear combination with positive coefficients of $\mathcal{H}_1$ and $\mathcal{H}_3$ has this property.
+The pseudopotentials offer a convenient way to parametrize deformations of two-body Hamiltonians.
+For example the belief that the Laughlin state captures correctly the physics of the Coulomb interacting electrons at filling factor $\nu=1/3$ is based on numerical studies that tune pseudopotentials from the pure hard-core $V_1$ model to the Coulomb values.
+The model we focus on in the paper has only $V_3$ nonzero and will be called the hollow-core model in what follows.